 Bathing

 People in today’s society often bathe once a day.
-However, in colonial America, people did not have indoor plumbing and running water, which are standard in the typical American household of today.
+In colonial America, people lacked indoor plumbing and running water.
+These amenities are standard in the typical American household of today.
 To bathe, colonists had to pump water from a well into a large vessel and then heat it over the fire.
 After heating the water, it had to be transferred to a portable bathtub, often made of wood.
 Colonists stored their bathtubs elsewhere and brought them into the house at bath time to bathe by the hearth.
 Often, the entire family would take turns bathing in the same tub of water.
 The people made their own soap, or they used no soap at all.

-Historians surmise that many colonists bathed only a few times in a year, although they probably washed their hands and faces more often.
+Historians surmise that many colonists bathed only a few times a year.
+They probably washed their hands and faces more often.
 Bathing during the winter was very rare due to the extremely cold temperatures.
-A colonist’s social status did not seem to have a bearing on the frequency of bathing, as wealthy and poor people probably bathed about the same number of times in a year.
+A colonist’s social status did not affect how often they bathed.
+Wealthy and poor people probably bathed about the same number of times in a year.
 Wealthy people had larger wardrobes, though, so they may have seemed cleaner and smelled more pleasant.
-Working-class people rarely changed their clothes, and most lower-income people usually had one outfit for workdays and one outfit for Sunday.
+Working-class people rarely changed their clothes.
+Most lower-income people usually had one outfit for workdays and another outfit for Sunday.

 - A Brief History of American Bathing